eventql/eventql/doc/tables/partitioning.md

 to 1GB range.
 So there is no need to specify a maximum/total number of shards at creation time.

-This is good because you usually don't need to know how many rows with which primary key distribution you'll eventually insert from the get-go.
+This is good because you don't need to know how many rows with which primary key distribution you'll eventually insert from the get-go.
 With dynamic partitioning, you just create a table and start inserting data and the partitioning will adapt to the distribution of the data over time.